savannahtech/cliffort-entro-test/README.md

 Please refer to the [README.md](./server/README.md) in the server directory for instructions on setting up and running the backend.

 ### Running the Frontend
-Please refer to the [README.md](./frontend/README.md) in the server directory for instructions on setting up and running the backend.
+Please refer to the [README.md](./frontend/README.md) in the frontend directory for instructions on setting up and running the backend.

 Thank you!